RAPIDLY DEVELOPING THUNDERSTORM - Convection Warning (GEO v2021)

 - Phase information of each pixel of cloud cell is collected and the highest proportion is estimated, to qualify the cloud cell phase as water / ice / mixed

-- maximum values of each COT, Reff and CWP=LWP+IWP are identified when available.
+- maximum values of each COT (Cloud Optical Thickness), Reff (Effective Radius) and CWP=LWP+IWP (Cloud Water Path = Liquid Water Path + Ice Water Path) are identified when available.
 Those parameters may be linked to a beta-index related to High Altitude Icing Hazard

-- RDT-CW can take advantage of CRR data as optional input, for additional attribute, when PGE05 is requested as additional optional data
+- RDT-CW can take advantage of CRRPh data as optional input, for additional attribute, when CRR is requested as additional optional data.
+CRR data is used to identify maximum convective rain rate over cloud cell extension.

 - Overshooting Top Detection (OTD) is attempted for each cloud satisfying some criteria